Signal-Fire/server/PROTOCOL.md

 # Protocol

 The protocol is JSON-based.
+This document presents the protocol from the Client's side.

-The message is stringified and sent over the connection as a string.
+The object is stringified and sent over the WebSocket connection.
+The Server should only expect/process string messages and discard/error other formats.

+Each message should have an ID.
+The Server should acknowledge each message by using the same message ID.

+An outgoing message, as seen by the Client, has the following properties:

 ```ts
 interface OutgoingMessage {